Children Report Increased Exploitation, Teenage Pregnancies in Ebola-Affected Sierra Leone

 Children participating in the assessment suggested measures to prevent teenage pregnancies, and also recommended actions to achieve zero new Ebola cases, rebuild health services, and address food, money and livelihood gaps exacerbated by the Ebola crisis.
 Many families lost their livelihoods during the crisis and may not be able to afford to send their children back to school.

-The three aid organisations are urging the government and international donors to ensure that children’s voices are heard and their concerns addressed as Sierra Leone moves towards its Ebola recovery phase.
+The three aid organizations are urging the government and international donors to ensure that children’s voices are heard and their concerns addressed as Sierra Leone moves towards its Ebola recovery phase.

 “Children shared with us stories of missed opportunities, exploitation, and abuse,” said Isaac Ooko, Country Director for Save the Children in Sierra Leone.
 “If this recovery strategy is to be successful, it’s clear that their needs must be considered.
 This means ensuring that every child has access to education and help to recover from a year of lost schooling.”